OP Succinct

 • Self-hosted.
 If you want to run your own OP Stack Chain, please follow Optimism's tutorial first.

-Deploy L2 Output Oracle
+Deploy OP Succinct L2 Output Oracle

 Deployment

-1) Clone the op-succinct repo:
+1) Clone op-succinct repo:

 git clone https://github.com/succinctlabs/op-succinct.git